status-im/status-mobile/doc/how-to-catch-crash-on-ios.md

 # How to catch crash on ios use xcode

 ## Overview
-Sometimes we can't reproduce crash with local dev build, probably because your built version is different from the one QA team used.
+Sometimes, we can't reproduce crash with local dev build, probably because your built version differs from the one QA team used.
-QA team mostly used version is PR build, in this guide we will try to make a build as close as possible to PR build for ios.
+The QA team mostly used the PR build version.
+In this guide we will try to make a build as close as possible to the PR build for iOS.

-You may notice there are various configuration files starting with .env (such as .env, .env.e2e, .env.jenkins) in the project.
+You may notice various configuration files starting with .env (such as .env, .env.e2e, .env.jenkins) in the project.
 The usage of these files and environment variables injected at build time on CI will not be covered in this guide.

-This guide covers how to configure Xcode to capture crash stack trace with physical iOS device.
+This guide covers how to configure Xcode to capture a crash stack trace with a physical iOS device.
 This allows debugging crashes by inspecting the stack trace.
-We will use [issue #17255](https://github.com/status-im/status-mobile/issues/17255) as an example to reproduce and analyze a crash.
+I will use [issue #17255](https://github.com/status-im/status-mobile/issues/17255) as an example to reproduce and analyze a crash.

 ## Prerequisites
 - A physical ios device (simulator is not considered in this doc)